Youth & Suicide

 Reality: Suicidal youth are in pain.
 They don’t necessarily want to die; they want their pain to end.
 If their ability to cope is stretched to the limit, or if problems occur together with a mental illness, it can seem that death is the only way to make the pain stop.

 - Myth: A suicidal person will always be at risk.

 Reality: Most people feel suicidal at some time in their lives.
 The overwhelming desire to escape from pain can be relieved when the problem or pressure is relieved.
 Learning effective coping techniques to deal with stressful situations can help.

-In Canada, suicide is the second highest cause of death for youth aged 10-24.
+In Canada, suicide is the second-highest cause of death for youth aged 10-24.
 Each year, on average, 294 youths die from suicide.
 Many more attempt suicide.
-Aboriginal teens and gay and lesbian teens may be at particularly high risk, depending on the community they live in and their own self esteem.
+Ingenious teens and gay and lesbian teens may be at particularly high risk, depending on the community they live in and their own self esteem.